pshanoop/dotfiles/README.md

     homesick clone git@gitlab.com:hobarrera/dotfiles-vim.git
     homesick link

-You should also run `:VundleInstall` to install all vim plugins.
+You should also run `:PlugInstall` to install all vim plugins.

 Some additional utilities are required in your `$PATH`: